top1944/duckuments/docs/atoms_80_fall2017_info/26_git.md

 You will be asked to write to this repository, to update the robot DB and the people DB, and for doing exercises.

+### Duckiefleet-homework {status=recently-updated}

+For homework submissions, we will use the following URL:

+    git@github.com:duckietown/duckiefleet-fall2017-homework.git

+As explained below, it is important that this repo is kept separate so that students can privately work on their exercises at schools where the homeworks are counted for grades.

 ### Duckuments

 The [Duckuments](http://github.com/duckietown/duckuments) repository